oraibalmegdadi/AI-Based-Multiformat-Document-Chatbot/README.md

 # Repository Description

-This repository contains an implementation of an offline Retrieval-Augmented Generation (RAG) model for a Document Chatbot: Conversational AI for multiformat PDFs, TXTs, and GZIP Files.
+This repository contains an implementation of an offline Retrieval-Augmented Generation (RAG) model for a Document Chatbot, providing Conversational AI capabilities for multiformat PDFs, TXTs, and GZIP files..
 The model combines cutting-edge technologies and tools to provide a robust, interactive, and efficient document querying system.
 Users can upload multiple document formats, including PDFs, plain text files, and gzip-compressed text files, and interact with the documents through a conversational AI interface.

 ## Key Technologies and Tools